Snehahv/SKILLASSIGNMENT/README.md

 SKILL ASSIGNMENT-2

 PROGRAM:
-Write an assembly language program in 8051 to generate a 50 ms delay using Timer 0 in Mode 2 (8-bit auto-reload mode) and blink an LED connected to Port 3.0.
+Write an assembly language program in 8086 to calculate the sum of 5 numbers stored sequentially in memory and store the result in a another memory location.

 APPARATUS REQUIRED: